|

 permission, my wife and I would like to ask Lord Legolas to bring

-you with him when he comes to Minas Tirith for the Yuletide celebration."
+you with him when he comes to Minas Tirith for Yuletide."

 "I would be honoured, your Majesty," replied Dínendal,